 So, what can be done during Airbnb crash?

-Zeevou’s 5-Step Booking Confirmation Process is designed in such a way to ensure GDPR-compliant contact details collection, what each and every one marketers in the industry desperately look for!
-Guests receive a copy of the booking information, and are invited to make any corrections or additions as necessary.
+Zeevou’s 5-Step Booking Confirmation Process is designed in such a way to ensure GDPR-compliant contact details collection, what each and every one marketer in the industry desperately looking for!
+Guests receive a copy of the booking information and are invited to make any corrections or additions as necessary.
 Any forwarding email addresses provided by OTAs or booking agents are hidden, and the guest is asked for their real email address.
-They are also prompted to provide an estimated time of arrival, and to opt in to GDPR marketing.
-If the person who has made the booking is not the one who will be staying on site, then the main guest’s details are also requested.
+They are also prompted to provide an estimated time of arrival and to opt into GDPR marketing.
+If the person who has made the booking is not the one who will be staying on-site, then the main guest’s details are also requested.
 Moreover, this step allows you to ask whether it’s a Leisure or Work booking.